 Curt Bacon has been at the university since 1987.
 He is currently one of the primary student advisors in the School of Business and a big proponent of international study for SOU students.
 Curt is the Coordinator for the SOU Accelerated Baccalaureate Program and the Certificate in Applied Finance and Economics (CAFE).
 He also writes supplementary materials for several finance texts.
 Curt serves on the Ashland School District Budget Committee.

 MS, Taxation, Washington School of Law, Washington Institute for Graduate Studies, 2005; CPA, California Board of Accountancy, 1981; BA, Oregon State University, 1976

-Susan past credentials include working for Peat Marwick where she specialized in banking institutions and trust tax services, as well as assuming management responsibilities in human resources and compensation.
+Susan’s past credentials include working for KPMG where she specialized in banking institutions and trust tax services, as well as assuming management responsibilities in human resources and compensation.
 She received the 1996 Chapter Award for Outstanding Woman in Business in the Bay Area from the American Woman’s Society of CPAs.
-She serves on multiple committees including the Oregon Shakespeare Festival and for Lithia Motors, Inc. Susan maintains her membership in the American Institute of Certified Public Accountants and the California Society of Certified Public Accountants.
+She serves on multiple boards including the Oregon Shakespeare Festival and Lithia Motors, Inc. Susan maintains her membership in the American Institute of Certified Public Accountants and the California Society of Certified Public Accountants.

 MS, Accounting, Tax Emphasis, Brigham Young University,1993; CPA, AICPA, 1995; BS, Accounting, Brigham Young University

 Al worked for Deloitte & Touche in San Jose, California for a couple of years in various tax areas (mostly corporate tax).
 After D&T he was in the tax departments of two multi-billion dollar high-tech companies for about six years.
 He was the international tax manager at SGI (Silicon Graphics).

 MM, 2011, Southern Oregon University, Ashland, OR; BA, 2009, Southern Oregon University, Ashland, OR; Minor in Computer Science and Business Information Systems; Microsoft Access and Excel Certifications